Ocean Engineering and Sciences

 Coastal Management Electives

-Over one dozen applicable electives exist among other graduate programs within the Department of Marine and Environmental Systems, including environmental sciences and management (ENS, ERM), oceanography (OCN), ocean engineering (OCE), and meterology (MET) courses.
+Over one dozen applicable electives exist among other graduate programs within the Department of Ocean Engineering and Sciences, including environmental sciences and management (ENS, ERM), oceanography (OCN), ocean engineering (OCE), and meterology (MET) courses.
 Please look at our catalog for more information.
 In addition, there are strong graduate electives applicable to coastal management from the Departments of Biological Sciences (BIO), Business (BUS), Environmental Education (EDS), and Civil Engineering (CVE) on campus.